 If the property is subject to a mortgage, the consent of the mortgage lender will be required to proceed with the transfer.
-If a person is being removed from the title deeds, the mortgage lender will need to be satisfied that the remaining owners are able to keep up with the mortgage payments before providing their consent to proceed with the transfer.
+If a person is being removed from the title deeds, the mortgage lender will need to be satisfied that the remaining owners are able to keep up with the mortgage payments before providing their consent to proceed with the transfer of equity.

-Our Conveyancing Solicitors can assist with any queries you may have regarding current mortgages on your property.
+Our Conveyancers or Conveyancing Solicitors can assist with any questions you may have regarding current mortgages on your property.

 What If the Mortgage Lender Doesn’t Agree to the Transfer?